OH-Research/pdh_data_review/about.md

 permalink: /about/
 ---

-This project is a review of available health data (with a focus on New Zealand).
-It has been funded by [Precision Driven Health](http://www.precisiondrivenhealth.com/).
+This website aims to review available health data (with a focus on New Zealand) to help researchers.